anuragkumarak95/wordnet/README.md

     '''
-    if no file is provided prev_file_path parameter, new TF-IDF file will be generated ,and else TF-IDF values will be combined with previous file, and dumped at dump_path if mentioned, else will only return the new tf-idf list of dictionaries.
+    if no file is provided prev_file_path parameter, new TF-IDF file will be generated ,and else TF-IDF values will be combined with previous file, and dumped at dump_path if mentioned, else will only return the new tf-idf list of dictionaries, and df dictionary.
     '''
     ```
 1. To use `NN` Word Gene of this module, simply use wordnet.find_knn: